 The best pianos will last a lifetime, but there are a number of factors to consider.
 What’s the budget?
 Is this a “starter” piano or an instrument for a dedicated musician?
 Is it new or used?
 Consider whether the piano will really be needed for a lifetime or just a short period of time, as part of educational life experience.
 Electronic keyboards are typically the best option for kids who are just learning to play the piano, but they may not last as long as some of the more traditional piano models.
 Electronic keyboards fulfill the needs and requirements of the beginning student.

-The Yamaha PSR-EW300 goes beyond the rest.
+The Yamaha PSR-EW300 goes above and beyond the rest.
 It offers a full 76 keys, with USB and MIDI connectivity.
 It’s a portable keyboard, but it’s from a name that’s known and trusted for its high-quality pianos and electronic equipment.
 The Yamaha is a popular brand as one of the best keyboards for kids to learn piano.
 The keyboard comes with a bundled stand and power supply.
 The Yamaha portable keyboard has a mix of 165 styles, 154 songs, and 574 voices that offers the level of versatility that will grow with the piano student no matter what their age or level of experience.